An upper body-lift is a complex procedure designed to deal with the loose skin and sagging issues that occur following significant weight loss.

 Given you are in good general health, upper body-lift surgery is well tolerated and recovery should be smooth.
 As with any surgery, risks and complications include:

--would healing delay
+- wound healing delay

--stretched, migrating or asymmetrical scars (keloid scarring rare).
+- stretched, migrating or asymmetrical scars (keloid scarring rare)

-Following massive weight loss, Dr Drielsma will likely discuss upper body-lift, as well as lower body-lift, with you as options.
+Further, following massive weight loss, Dr Drielsma will likely discuss upper body-lift, as well as lower body-lift, with you as options.

 **Results may vary for individual to individual